Victor E. Bulldog II's first birthday party highlights fun weekend at Beiden Field.

 All of the programs early signees are California natives.

-That squad saw six players drafted or signed by a Major League Baseball organization.
-He also had four student-athletes earn All-Big West honors.
+In 2010, Rousey's Cal State Northridge squad secured a winning season after compiling back-to-back back top 40 recruiting classes for the Matadors.
+The Matadors saw six players drafted or signed by a Major League Baseball organization off that team and also had four student-athletes earn All-Big West honors.

 Before coaching at Cal State Northridge, Rousey's coaching career included stints at Long Beach State, Los Angeles City College and Crescenta Valley High School.

-Rousey was the pitching coach at Long Beach State (1993-95) when the 49ers captured two Big West titles while making three regional appearances and a trip to the College World Series semifinals.
-During his stay, the 49ers had three pitchers earn All-American honors and one named the 1993 National Pitcher of the Year.
+Rousey was an assistant for Coach Dave Snow at Long Beach State from 1993-95.
+In his three years, the 49ers established themselves as a national power by capturing two of three Big West titles, making three regional appearances and a trip to the College World Series semifinals.
+During his time at Long Beach, LBSU had three pitchers earn All-American honors and one named the 1993 National Pitcher of the Year.
+Four more MLB players, including three pitchers were apart of those Long Beach teams.

 Before his career as a coach, he was a top pitcher at Cal State Fullerton.
-In three seasons with the Titans, he compiled an impressive 15-5 record with 120 strikeouts.
-Rousey played in the College World Series twice (1982 and 1984), helping the team to the national championship in 1984 by compiling an 8-3 record with a 3.47 earned run average.
+In three seasons playing for the Titans and NCAA all-time winningest head coach Augie Garrido (former Bulldog and current head coach at Texas), he compiled an impressive 15-5 record with 120 strikeouts.
+Rousey played in the College World Series twice, and helped the team to a National Championship by compiling an 8-3 record with a 3.47 earned run average.